end-4/dots-hyprland/README.md

 - Notes:
   - Currently using AGS 1.3.0.
 Breaking changes happen, so you should use the correct version to ensure functionality.
   - Recommended GTK font size: 11pt.
 All sizes should work, but this works best.
 I'll fix this later.
-- See the wiki for further instructions > [illogical_impulse](https://github.com/end-4/dots-hyprland/wiki/illogical_impulse)
+- See the wiki for more detailed instructions > [illogical_impulse](https://github.com/end-4/dots-hyprland/wiki/illogical_impulse)